jopawi7/OptionCalculator/README.md

 ## Known Limitations & Assumptions

 1. **Dividend Dates**: Must fall strictly between start and expiration (not inclusive of expiration)
+2. **European Dividends**: Only considered if ≥5 dividends scheduled (per reference implementation)
-2. **American Early Exercise**: Optimal stopping not guaranteed for all path combinations (Longstaff-Schwartz is biased low)
+3. **American Early Exercise**: Optimal stopping not guaranteed for all path combinations (Longstaff-Schwartz is biased low)
-3. **Asian Averaging**: Equal weighting of all fixings; no scheduled vs. actual date adjustments
+4. **Asian Averaging**: Equal weighting of all fixings; no scheduled vs. actual date adjustments
-4. **Greeks Calculation**: Numerical differences for some option types; analytical only for vanilla European5
+5. **Greeks Calculation**: Numerical differences for some option types; analytical only for vanilla European
-5. **Time Convention**: Assumes 365-day year (not business day calendar)
+6. **Time Convention**: Assumes 365-day year (not business day calendar)

 ---